Anombyte/node_network/docs/REFERENCE_TASKS.md

 # Reference Tasks: Collaborative AI Node Network

-This file outlines all detailed low-level tasks for building the MVP, organized by phases and sprints.
+This file outlines all detailed low-level tasks for building the MVP, and beyond.
 Use it as a quick reference to track progress and revisit specific implementation steps if needed.

 ---

-## **Phase 1: Minimum Viable Product**

-### **Sprint 1: Project Setup and Base Node**
-1. **Set Up the Project Structure**
-   - Create a Git repository and set up `.gitignore` for Python projects.
-   - Organize the file structure with folders for `src/`, `tests/`, `docs/`, and `portfolio/`.
-   - Initialize a virtual environment and install essential libraries (`openai`, `sklearn`, `pytest`, etc.).
-   - Create a `requirements.txt` to document all dependencies.
-   - Add an entry point (`main.py`) for running the application.
-   - Set up linting and formatting tools like `flake8` and `black`.
-   - Write a basic `README.md` with a brief overview of the project.
-   - Set up version control hooks using tools like `pre-commit`.
-   - Create a base test suite (`test_node.py`) for testing the Node class structure.
-   - Document the project setup in the `portfolio/` folder.

-2. **Implement the Base Node Class**
-   - Define the `Node` class with shared attributes like `node_id`, `description`, and `priority`.
-   - Add task management methods like `process_task` and `set_priority`.
-   - Implement status tracking with attributes like `status` and methods to update the node's activity state.
-   - Include attributes for collaboration metadata (e.g., dependencies and supported tasks).
-   - Write unit tests to verify the `Node` class methods.
-   - Add docstrings to document the purpose and usage of each method.
-   - Integrate logging functionality to track node activity.
-   - Document the design and implementation of the `Node` class in the portfolio.
-   - Push the completed `Node` class implementation and tests to Git.
-   - Generate a portfolio entry explaining the purpose of the `Node` class and its role in the MVP.

----

-### **Sprint 2: Specialized Nodes**
-1. **Implement Specialized Subclasses**
-   - Create the `GPTNode` class by extending the `Node` class for OpenAI GPT functionality.
-   - Integrate the OpenAI API for processing tasks within the `GPTNode` class.
-   - Create the `HuggingFaceNode` class by extending the `Node` class for Hugging Face integrations.
-   - Add configuration management for API-specific settings in subclasses.
-   - Implement feature extraction methods for preference modeling.
-   - Write unit tests for both `GPTNode` and `HuggingFaceNode`.
-   - Add fallback logic for handling API failures in subclasses.
-   - Document the creation of specialized subclasses in the portfolio.
-   - Push the subclass implementations and tests to Git.
-   - Generate portfolio entries explaining the roles of `GPTNode` and `HuggingFaceNode`.

----

-## **Phase 2: Adaptive Intelligence**

-### **Sprint 3: Building the Orchestrator**
-1. **Design and Implement the Orchestrator**
-   - Create the orchestrator class to manage node interactions and task routing.
-   - Add methods for node registration and tracking.
-   - Implement task delegation logic to route tasks based on priority and availability.
-   - Add collaboration logic to manage interactions within node groups.
-   - Enable phase management to shift priorities dynamically.
-   - Write unit tests to validate task delegation and priority logic.
-   - Add logging functionality to track task assignments and node interactions.
-   - Document the orchestrator design and implementation in the portfolio.
-   - Push the orchestrator implementation and tests to Git.
-   - Generate a portfolio entry explaining the orchestrator’s role.

----

-### **Sprint 4: Feedback and Preference Model**
-1. **Integrate Feedback Mechanisms**
-   - Design the preference model to predict user preferences based on features and feedback.
-   - Implement a classifier (e.g., `sklearn` logistic regression) for the preference model.
-   - Add methods to collect and store feedback (binary, graded, or qualitative).
-   - Train the model on collected feedback and enable preference scoring.
-   - Integrate the preference model into the orchestrator for refining task outputs.
-   - Write unit tests to verify feedback collection and preference model integration.
-   - Document the feedback mechanism in the portfolio.
-   - Push feedback model implementation and tests to Git.
-   - Generate a portfolio entry explaining the preference model and its integration.

----

-### **Phase 3: Refinement and Scalability**

-### **Sprint 5: Feedback Loops and Node Contributions**
-1. **Refine Node Collaboration and Feedback**
-   - Implement feedback loops to adjust outputs iteratively.
-   - Introduce node weighting based on contributions to preferred solutions.
-   - Add logic to replace underperforming nodes with better-performing variants.
-   - Enable real-time feedback for dynamic solution adjustment.
-   - Write unit tests to verify feedback integration and node weighting.
-   - Document feedback loop implementation in the portfolio.
-   - Push the feedback loop implementation and tests to Git.
-   - Generate a portfolio entry explaining the feedback loop and its impact.

----

-### **Sprint 6: Final Testing and Deployment**
-1. **Refine and Test the System**
-   - Optimize node collaboration logic for efficiency.
-   - Enhance logging and metrics tracking for tasks and solutions.
-   - Add dynamic configuration updates for runtime flexibility.
-   - Implement error recovery mechanisms for nodes and the orchestrator.

-2. **Perform Integration Testing**
-   - Validate communication between nodes in various scenarios.
-   - Test phase transitions to ensure priority changes work seamlessly.
-   - Test preference model integration for improved alignment over time.

-3. **Finalize Documentation**
-   - Generate user and developer guides.
-   - Complete portfolio entries summarizing the MVP development process.
-   - Push the final MVP to Git.
+# 100-Step Development Plan

+1. Set up a Git repository and configure `.gitignore` for Python projects.
+2. Organize the file structure (`src/`, `tests/`, `docs/`, `portfolio/`).
+3. Initialize a Python virtual environment and install essential libraries.
+4. Create `requirements.txt` to manage dependencies.
+5. Add an entry point (`main.py`) to run the application.
+6. Set up linting tools (e.g., `flake8`) and formatting tools (e.g., `black`).
+7. Configure `pre-commit` hooks for consistent coding standards.
+8. Write a basic `README.md` outlining project goals and structure.
+9. Set up CI/CD pipelines (e.g., GitHub Actions) for automated testing and deployment.
+10. Document the project setup process in the portfolio.
+11. Design the `Node` class with attributes: `node_id`, `description`, `priority`, `status`.
+12. Implement task management methods: `process_task` and `set_priority`.
+13. Add metadata attributes: dependencies, supported tasks, and activity logs.
+14. Integrate basic logging to track node activity.
+15. Write unit tests (`test_node.py`) for all `Node` methods.
+16. Add detailed docstrings to document methods and attributes.
+17. Push the completed `Node` class and tests to Git.
+18. Generate a portfolio entry explaining the design and functionality of the `Node` class.
+19. Create `GPTNode` class, extending `Node` for OpenAI GPT integration.
+20. Configure API keys securely using environment variables.
+21. Implement GPT-specific methods for task processing.
+22. Create `HuggingFaceNode` class, extending `Node` for Hugging Face integration.
+23. Add error-handling mechanisms for API rate limits and timeouts.
+24. Write tests for `GPTNode` and `HuggingFaceNode`.
+25. Document configuration steps for each API integration.
+26. Push implementations and tests to Git.
+27. Create portfolio entries for `GPTNode` and `HuggingFaceNode`.
+28. Design an `Orchestrator` class for node management and task routing.
+29. Implement methods: `register_node`, `route_task`, `track_status`.
+30. Add logic for dynamic priority shifts based on phases.
+31. Integrate threading to parallelize node tasks.
+32. Write unit tests for `Orchestrator` methods.
+33. Add logging to monitor task routing and node interactions.
+34. Document the orchestrator’s architecture and purpose.
+35. Push orchestrator code and tests to Git.
+36. Create a portfolio entry highlighting the orchestrator’s functionality.
+37. Design a feedback mechanism for user input collection.
+38. Implement a preference model (e.g., logistic regression) for predicting user preferences.
+39. Train the model using initial feedback datasets.
+40. Add methods to adjust node outputs based on preference scores.
+41. Integrate the preference model into the orchestrator.
+42. Write tests for feedback collection and preference model integration.
+43. Push feedback model implementation and tests to Git.
+44. Document the feedback mechanism in the portfolio.
+45. Implement feedback loops for iterative output refinement.
+46. Introduce a node weighting system to prioritize high-performing nodes.
+47. Add logic to replace underperforming nodes dynamically.
+48. Implement a retry mechanism for failed node tasks.
+49. Write tests for feedback loops and node replacement logic.
+50. Document improvements to node collaboration in the portfolio.
+51. Optimize task routing logic for speed and scalability.
+52. Add real-time metrics tracking for node performance.
+53. Implement dynamic configuration updates for runtime changes.
+54. Integrate advanced error recovery for orchestrator and nodes.
+55. Conduct integration testing across all components.
+56. Test priority transitions between phases.
+57. Finalize developer and user documentation.
+58. Push the final MVP to Git.
+59. Generate a portfolio entry summarizing the development process.
+60. Implement threading for concurrent task processing in nodes.
+61. Add thread-safe mechanisms (locks or queues) for shared resources.
+62. Test node performance under multithreaded scenarios.
+63. Document threading implementation in the portfolio.
+64. Implement secure API key management (e.g., AWS Secrets Manager).
+65. Add input validation for all user-facing interfaces.
+66. Conduct a security audit for API calls and data handling.
+67. Document security enhancements in the portfolio.
+68. Design a mechanism for scaling nodes dynamically based on workload.
+69. Implement analytics dashboards for real-time performance tracking.
+70. Test scalability using simulated workloads.
+71. Push scalability features to Git and update the portfolio.
+72. Create a user-friendly interface for providing feedback.
+73. Use feedback to update the preference model iteratively.
+74. Document user feedback integration in the portfolio.
+75. Profile and optimize the application for speed and memory usage.
+76. Refactor code for clarity and maintainability.
+77. Document all optimizations in the portfolio.
+78. Deploy the application to a cloud platform (e.g., AWS, Azure).
+79. Set up monitoring tools for uptime and error tracking.
+80. Document the deployment process in the portfolio.
+81. Design reinforcement learning algorithms for node improvement.
+82. Train models to adapt to user preferences over time.
+83. Document reinforcement learning implementation in the portfolio.
+84. Add support for new AI APIs (e.g., Anthropic, Cohere).
+85. Implement a plugin system for third-party node extensions.
+86. Document modular design and plugin integration.
+87. Open-source the project with a clear contribution guide.
+88. Create examples and tutorials for potential users.
+89. Engage with the community for feedback and improvements.
+90. Write blog-style posts summarizing each phase of development.
+91. Record video demos of the bot net in action.
+92. Create a comprehensive `CHANGELOG.md` for version tracking.
+93. Add detailed diagrams explaining system architecture.
+94. Push all documentation updates to Git.
+95. Conduct a final review of the portfolio.
+96. Prepare a presentation for stakeholders or potential employers.
+97. Create a visually appealing landing page for the project.
+98. Test the application’s usability with external testers.
+99. Incorporate final feedback into the system.
+100. Celebrate the completed project and share it online.